APA Format Citation Guide

 An in-text citation is a concise way to show the reader where the original idea came from and to give credit to the original author.

-According to APA’s citation guidelines, you should write down the last name of the authors and the year of publication.
+According to the APA citation guidelines, you should write down the last name of the author(s) and the year of publication.
+When quoting a source it is also required to include the page number(s).
 This can be done in multiple ways:

 When there are two authors, separate their last names with an ampersand.

 When there are three or more authors, separate their last names using commas.
 The last two authors’ last names should be separated by both a comma and an ampersand (in a citation) or “and” (in the running text).